BramDriesen/rpi-jenkins-tower-light/README.md

 - 22AWG Solid copper wire
 - 26AWG Flexible wire

+### Planned features to add
+- [] Compatibility/new version with the Pimoroni Automation HAT/PHAT

 ### Features to add / Todo list
 - [x] Load settings from a config file
 - [x] GPIO Setup in config file so no changes have to be made in the main script